-WHEREAS, on March 27, 2020, Governor Newsom issued Executive Order N-37-20 ("Executive Order N-37-20") which prevents evictions for a period of sixty (60) days of "a tenant from a residence or dwelling unit for nonpayment of rent" who satisfies requirements set forth in said order; and

-WHEREAS, the COVID-19 pandemic has resulted in the closure of many businesses, which has led to hourly cutbacks and has already resulted in employee terminations; and

-WHEREAS, on April 9, 2020, the City of Bell Gardens (the "City") adopted Urgency Ordinance No. 904-U enacting a temporary moratorium for all commercial tenant evictions in order to promote stability and fairness within the commercial rental market in the City during the COVID-19 pandemic outbreak; and

-WHEREAS, as of May 7, 2020, the State of California has identified 29,427 cases of COVID-19 in Los Angeles County and resulting in 1,418 deaths; and

-WHEREAS, promoting stability among commercial tenancies is conducive to public health, allowing businesses to follow the advice and directives of public health officials to close, and allowing employees to avoid public contact, during times of a public health crisis without fear of imminent eviction; and

-WHEREAS, Urgency Ordinance No. 904 did not distinguish between small and large businesses; and

-WHEREAS, this Urgency Ordinance enacts a temporary moratorium intended to be applicable only to "Small Businesses" as defined by the Small Business Administration1, the intent being to protect the small business community as opposed to large corporations with substantial financial resources; and

-WHEREAS, the City desires to extend the moratorium from May 31, 2020 to July 31, 2020, unless further extended by action of the City Council through the adoption of an Urgency Ordinance extending this ordinance, to allow small businesses additional time to recover from the State and County Health Officer closure order; and

-WHEREAS, Government Code Sections 36934 and 36937(b) authorize the City to adopt an Urgency Ordinance for the immediate preservation of the public peace, health and safety, provided that such Urgency Ordinance is passed by a four-fifths vote of the City Council.

-NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF BELL GARDENS, CALIFORNIA DOES HEREBY ORDAIN AS FOLLOWS:
+- WHEREAS, on March 27, 2020, Governor Newsom issued Executive Order N-37-20 ("Executive Order N-37-20") which prevents evictions for a period of sixty (60) days of "a tenant from a residence or dwelling unit for nonpayment of rent" who satisfies requirements set forth in said order; and - WHEREAS, the COVID-19 pandemic has resulted in the closure of many businesses, which has led to hourly cutbacks and has already resulted in employee terminations; and - WHEREAS, on April 9, 2020, the City of Bell Gardens (the "City") adopted Urgency Ordinance No. 904-U enacting a temporary moratorium for all commercial tenant evictions in order to promote stability and fairness within the commercial rental market in the City during the COVID-19 pandemic outbreak; and - WHEREAS, on May 11, 2020, the City repealed Urgency Ordinance No. 904-U and adopted Urgency Ordinance No. 907-U, re-enacting a temporary moratorium for all commercial tenant evictions and establishing its applicability to "Small Businesses" as defined by the Small Business Administration, the intent being to protect the small business community as opposed to large corporations with substantial financial resources in order to promote stability and fairness within the commercial rental market in the City during the COVID-19 pandemic outbreak; and - WHEREAS, on June 30, 2020, Governor Newsom issued Executive Order N-71-20 ("Executive Order N-71-20") which extended the protections set forth in Executive Order N-37-20, extended via Executive Order N-66-20, through September 30, 2020; and - WHEREAS, as of July 23, 2020, the State of California has identified 166,848 cases of COVID-19 in Los Angeles County and resulting in 4,262 deaths; and - WHEREAS, promoting stability among commercial tenancies is conducive to public health, allowing businesses to follow the advice and directives of public health officials to close, and allowing employees to avoid public contact, during times of a public health crisis without fear of imminent eviction; and - WHEREAS, the City desires to extend the moratorium from July 31, 2020 to October 31, 2020 unless further extended by action of the City Council through the adoption of an Urgency Ordinance extending this ordinance, to allow small businesses additional time to recover from the State and County Health Officer closure order; and - WHEREAS, Government Code Sections 36934 and 36937(b) authorize the City to adopt an Urgency Ordinance for the immediate preservation of the public peace, health and safety, provided that such Urgency Ordinance is passed by a four-fifths vote of the City Council. - NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF BELL GARDENS DOES HEREBY ORDAIN AS FOLLOWS:

-SECTION 1.
-The recitals above are true and correct and incorporated herein by reference.

-SECTION 2.
-Urgency Ordinance No. 904-U, in its entirety, is hereby repealed, replaced and superseded by this Urgency Ordinance No. 907-U and shall be of no further force or effect
+- SECTION 1.
+The recitals above are true and correct and incorporated herein by reference. - SECTION 2.
+Urgency Ordinance No. 907-U, in its entirety, is hereby repealed, replaced and superseded by this Urgency Ordinance No. 908-U and shall be of no further force or effect - SECTION 3.
+Title.
+This Urgency Ordinance shall be known as the "COVID-19 Commercial Tenant Eviction Moratorium Ordinance."